We established an annual D'Youville Nursing Medical Mission Trip to the Dominican Republic.

 Several years ago, an undergraduate student in one of my classes asked me to join a medical relief trip to the Dominican Republic, organized by her church.
 They were in need of pediatric medical providers.
 It took me all of three seconds to say yes.
 This was my dream from the beginning, and that's how it all began.

-Last year, with the support of the dean of School of Nursing, Dr. Lewis, we were able to establish an annual DYC Nursing Medical Mission Trip to the Dominican Republic.
+With the support of the dean of School of Nursing, Dr. Lewis, we were able to establish an annual DYC Nursing Medical Mission Trip in 2011 to the Dominican Republic.
 In January 2012, eight students joined a colleague and I on the medical mission.
 We spent a week traveling to rural villages, setting up and running mobile medical clinics.
 Students were actively engaged in the assessment, education and treatment of patients with varying needs.
 Most of the clinics were tight quarters with no electricity, which meant that students had to rely heavily on their nursing knowledge, critical thinking and assessment skills.
 They learned the value of a smile, a touch, of knowing cultural differences and embracing them.
 They were able to see how much a nurse can do with no technology and few supplies.

 Currently I am planning my fifth medical relief trip.
 I am partnering with the DYC School of Pharmacy to establish an interdisciplinary trip to Haiti to provide medical relief efforts and educational opportunities.
 DYC is full of individuals who dream big and aren't afraid to chase those dreams!TOP